Sell With Courage: How to Overcome Fear of Rejection in Sales W/ Angie Weidel

 Five Minutes of Guts: How Courage and DISC Close More Deals.
-Let's build your confidence with Angie Weidel
+Here's to more confidence with Angie Weidel

 Fear stops more deals than rejection ever will.
 It shows up quietly - a hesitation before a call, a pause before the ask, a voice in your head whispering, “What if they say no?”